gertd/SqlBatchParser/README.md

-# SqlBatchReader
+# SqlBatchParser

-.NET StreamReader for .SQL files to separate batches, stripping comments, and in the future to resolve SQLCMD variables and commands etc.
+.NET StreamReader for .SQL files to separate batches, optionally stripping comments

+In the future to resolve SQLCMD variables and commands.